ABOUT THE AUTHOR

 Despite normal reversion clauses in her contracts, it took L.J. many attempts to reclaim the rights.

 In 2023, under new management, Dr Pimms’ publisher reverted my rights to Elizabeth’s stories of forensic investigation and family secrets.
+I’m grateful to Juliet Rogers at Bonnier for her kindness and dedication to writers’ careers.

 In 2024, my focus is breathing new life into the series.
 I can’t wait to share more tales from Elizabeth’s world of modern murders, ancient mysteries and forgotten women’s history.